dcollinsn/fab-links/index.md

   * Gambler's Gloves is a Replacement Effect

 ## Back Alley Oracle
+Back Alley Oracle is used to announce rules and policy changes as well as document updates and OP / Judge Program information.
+Only major rules and policy changes are called out here.

 * [#1: Comprehensive Rules 2.0 Update](https://fabtcg.com/articles/back-alley-oracle-1-comprehensive-rules-20-update/)
   * Snag and Chokeslam retroactively apply "can't gain" effects